c08oprkiua/Miiverse-API-documentation/API_communities.md

 ## GET

-Returns the posts in a community, where `is` is the community ID of a community.
+Returns the posts in a community, where `id` is the community ID of a community.

 # v1/communities/favorite